Izzuddin101/Izzuddin101/README.md

-## Hi there 👋

 Hey its eldoonfish, just be doing random projects involving AI as well as abusing them to do my work 24/7

-Currently working on personal project shhhh....
+Currently working on personal project shhhh.... and work i guess.

 sleep counter: 0 im sleep deprived af